 How would your students describe you?

-What’s your favourite challenge to help students overcome?
+What’s your favorite challenge to help students overcome?

-What’s your favourite thing about working at RRLS?
+What’s your favorite thing about working at RRLS?

-What’s your favourite way to spend an afternoon?
+What’s your favorite way to spend an afternoon?

 My favorite way to spend an afternoon is at a cute café drinking an iced coffee and getting a lot of work done!